Sohrab-rz/adaptive_control_course_project/README.md

 #### 1.1.3 σ‑Modification Method

-In this variant, the matching block includes σ‑Modification: an adaptation decay term is introduced governed by σ, and the adaptation law is modified accordingly:
+In this variant, the adpatation block includes σ‑Modification: an adaptation decay term is introduced governed by σ, and the adaptation law is modified accordingly:

 ![Figure 7 – Adaptation Block with σ‑Modification](figures/figure7.png)